Most Forgiving Irons

 What Golf Iron Should You Buy?

 Modern irons have been improved by the strategic placement of high-density weights and larger club heads.
 Many players looking for easy to hit ability and forgiveness.
 They can find irons that fit their eyes and their swing needs.
 Knowing where your game can improve the most can lead you to your ideal iron fit.

 Budget, how often you play, how much you want to improve your swing, and your visual and feel preferences will all need to be considered when choosing a set to purchase.
-Many companies make irons that are built exactly for what you need.
+Many companies make forgiving iron sets that are built exactly for what you need.
 Testing different models are the best way to find what works best in your hands.
 Our lists can be great place to begin.
 Shaft material is also important and choosing between steel shafts and graphite across all iron sets.
 Most of the iron set have graphite shaft and steel shafts, regular as well as stiff flex.
 Graphite shafts are more used by high handicappers.
 Graphite shaft is more lighter than the stainless steel shafts.

 The best practice is to try a club out for yourself before making your final decision between steel and graphite shafts or any other comparison.
-Take an hour or two to visit a driving range or simulator facility to see what irons you hit best.
-Getting the advice of a PGA professional that can help you select clubs can expedite your search and leave you with more answer than you can find on your own.
+Take an hour or two to visit a driving range or simulator facility and hit the ball to see what irons you hit best.
+Getting the advice of a PGA professional that can help you select game improvement clubs can expedite your search and leave you with more answer than you can find on your own.
 Ask questions and enjoy this process to better golf.
 Thanks for reading!